Walleye Capital LLC Buys 25,000 Shares of Alaska Communications Systems Group, Inc. (NASDAQ:ALSK)

-Walleye Capital LLC boosted its stake in shares of Alaska Communications Systems Group, Inc. (NASDAQ:ALSK) by 26.3% during the first quarter, Holdings Channel reports.
-The firm owned 120,000 shares of the utilities provider’s stock after purchasing an additional 25,000 shares during the quarter.
+Walleye Capital LLC lifted its stake in Alaska Communications Systems Group, Inc. (NASDAQ:ALSK) by 26.3% during the 1st quarter, Holdings Channel reports.
+The institutional investor owned 120,000 shares of the utilities provider’s stock after purchasing an additional 25,000 shares during the quarter.
 Walleye Capital LLC’s holdings in Alaska Communications Systems Group were worth $390,000 as of its most recent filing with the Securities & Exchange Commission.

 Alaska Communications Systems Group, Inc, through its subsidiaries, provides broadband telecommunication and managed information technology services to business, wholesale, and consumer customers in the United States.
 Its services include voice and broadband services; and managed IT services comprising remote network monitoring and support, managed IT security and IT professional, and long distance services primarily over its own terrestrial network.